janikvonrotz/awesome-powershell/readme.md

 * [Chocolatey](https://chocolatey.org/) - The package manager for Windows.
 The sane way to manage software on Windows.
 * [GitLab](https://github.com/akamac/GitLabProvider) - Use a GitLab server as Package Provider.
 * [Scoop](https://scoop.sh) - A command-line installer for Windows.
+* [PowerShell App Deployment Toolkit](https://psappdeploytoolkit.com/) - Provides a set of functions to perform common application deployment tasks and to interact with the user during a deployment.

 ## Parallel Processing